 The Office of Research at UNL leads in fostering responsibility in the conduct of university research and scholarship, in compliance with federal, state, and university regulations and guidelines.
 The focus is to be a resource for campus faculty, students, and staff in conducting research-related activities through training and technical expertise.
 The following are core areas or resources that direct how researchers should conduct research ethically and responsibly.

-The above linked document is intended to provide guidance to UNL PI’s and research personnel regarding research data ownership and the standards for the collection, retention, and destruction of data, in addition to requirements for data access.
+Research Data and Security webpages, linked above, have been created in order to provide guidance to UNL research personnel regarding research data ownership and the standards for the collection, retention, and destruction of data, in addition to requirements for data access.
 This also provides guidance with respect to transfer of research data in the event a researcher leaves UNL.

 Publication Practices and Responsible Authorship